fedfedmedved/quanttop-thesis/chapter1_1 background and motivation.md

 Multiple dimensionality reduction algorithms with different approaches and varying qualities exist.
 (A selection is presented in [chapter two](#preliminaries).)
-Overall t-SNE [@VanDerMaaten2008] can be seen as the current state of the art algorithm.
+Overall t-SNE [@tsne] can be seen as the current state of the art algorithm.
 This can for example be seen in the big variety of existing implementations in a multitude of languages, some of which are listed on the creator [van der Maaten's website](https://lvdmaaten.github.io/tsne/).

 t-SNE provides very good graphical results, which is the reason for its widespread adoption for visualizations in respective fields.